 During Spring 2016 semester undergraduate students in my African-American History Since 1877 course worked with the Fisk University database for Julius Rosenwald Fund.
 Rosenwald funded countless school across the south and this critical making project allowed us to explore the intersection of African-American and education history in Florida.
 Each student worked to create a short narrative for about 10 to 15 schools.
 Part of that work was to identify the location of the schools in the database.
 In pursuing this goal students were able to learn more about obstacles facing African Americans around education, how Florida's experience could be contextualized in the post-Reconstruction South and some effects of the Rosenwald schools on the black communities in the state.
 Working with google fusion tables instead of My Maps allowed for us to focus on collecting information.
 This was no easy task and part of the struggle for the students was uncertainty linked to this kind of historical research.
 I set parameters for their work, but part of my logic was to pursue a sandbox approach.
 My goal is to return to the map and refine the archival sources used and enhance the narratives linked to community and locations.
 This was a community engagement course, so the project learning outcome goals was focused on critical thinking, knowledge integration and civic engagement.

+One element of the black experience in Central Florida was a consistent narrative championed by African Americans of the opportunity linked to the state.
 During the Spring 2017 semester, I worked with students on "Archive Stories" rooted in a black diaspora approach.
-The ultimate outcome was Perspective Journal, a thematic primary source reader created by students based on their analysis of archival sources.
-One "primer" excercise involved reading excepts from Negro Year Book from 1932.
+The ultimate outcome was Perspectives, a thematic primary source reader created by students based on their analysis of archival sources.
+One "primer" exercise involved reading excepts from Negro Year Book from 1932.
 The goal was emphasize black awareness of diaspora as a central part of black freedom struggle.

 I work to fuse community engagement with my approach to teaching in the classroom.
 As a teacher/scholar, I balance the learning experience of my students with engagement in the community.
 My efforts are guided by the Carnegie Foundation for the Advancement of Teaching's definition of community engagement as a “partnership” between educational institutions and the public “to enrich scholarship, research, and creative activity; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.”
 With this in mind, I create generative digital history project that examine community history in Hannibal Square, the historic African American District in Winter Park, Florida.
 While the focus remains consistent, my project based approach uses assignments designed to align course content and learning outcomes to engage the community.
 The project history below document this engagement.
 Use the links to learn more about each project.